Ambulatory Care Oncology Nurse Residency Program

 Applications are accepted and residents are hired and start year-round!

-The Residency Program cohort start dates are February, May, August and November.
-Applicants will be considered for the next available cohort.
 Please apply early to ensure that you will have more choices for available units.
 An ATT Sit Pass is required to start.
 You do not need your RN license to begin working and may work in a Graduate Nurse status.
 You will have 90 days to pass your NCLEX and attain your RN license.

 We encourage you to apply for your Sit Pass promptly upon graduation.
 Our nurse resident spaces fill up quickly!
 If selected, you will receive a phone call screening interview.
 Upon successful completion of a phone screen, face-to-face interviews will be conducted with members of Human Resources and hiring managers of the nursing units.
 If you are unsure which unit to apply for, please apply to only one "Nurse Resident: Pt Care Svc & Nurs Spt."
 You will be considered for all hiring units.